acconeer/acconeer-python-exploration/docs/processing/presence_detection_sparse.rst

 Calculating smoothing factors
 -----------------------------

 Instead of directly setting the smoothing factor of the smoothing filters in the detector, we use cutoff frequencies and time constants.
-This allows the configuration to be independent of the sweep rate.
+This allows the configuration to be independent of the frame rate.

 The symbols used are: